StareXTV/PC-Adjustments/README.md

 <img src="https://i.imgur.com/o9QataP.png" alt="img" style="zoom:50%;" />

 ## NVIDIA Inspector and CUDA P2 State (For NVIDIA Only)
+> Recommended step for optimal performance and VISUAL corrections!
 NVIDIA Inspector is an application that reads out driver and hardware information for NVIDIA cards, it also allows you to tinker with settings that are not present in the NVIDIA Control Panel.

 What we are going to do in this section is disable CUDA P2 State, it's practically a Power saving feature for CUDA compute workloads for rendering, deep learning, mining, etc. **In result, it lowers memory clock accordingly** to save on energy, this causes instability in some cases.